Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Semantics-Aware Communication Model

-In classical estimation systems, the system's performance is measured by \textit{average distortion}, i.e.,
+In classical estimation systems, the system's performance is measured by average distortion, i.e.,

-where $d: \mathcal{X}\times\mathcal{X} \rightarrow [0, \infty)$ is a bounded distortion measure, such as Hamming distortion or mean-square error (MSE), that quantifies the discrepancy between the source and its reconstruction.
-The expectation in~\eqref{eq:classic} is taken with respect to a probability measure that is determined by the distributions of the source, the channel, and the choice of decision rules.
+where $d: \mathcal{X} \times \mathcal{X} \to [0, \infty)$ is a bounded distortion measure (e.g., Hamming distortion or mean-square error) that quantifies the discrepancy between the source state and its reconstruction.
+The expectation in~\eqref{eq:classic} is taken with respect to a probability measure that is determined by the distributions of the source, the channel, and the communication and estimation policies.

-In semantics-aware systems, however, the contextual relevance and goal-oriented usefulness of information often outweigh mere signal fidelity.
-We now provide a formal definition of the \emph{value of information}.
+Beyond accuracy, semantics-aware systems value the contextual relevance and goal-oriented utility of information.
 Let

+denote the complete history of system realizations up to and including time $t$ (i.e., post-communication history).